 A lipase test measures the level of a protein called lipase in your blood.

 Lipase helps your body absorb fats.
 It is released by the pancreas, a long, flat gland between the stomach and the spine.

-When the pancreas is inflamed or injured, it releases more lipase than normal.
-Your doctor may want to find out the level of this protein in your blood to determine how well the pancreas is doing.
+When the pancreas is inflamed or injured, it releases more lipase than usual.
+Your doctor may want to determine the level of this protein in your blood to determine how well the pancreas is doing.